veronar/get_next_line/README.md

 ## Objective
 This project will not only allow us to add a very convenient function to our collection, but it will also allow us to learn a highly interesting new concept in C programming: static variables.
 We will also gain a deeper understanding of allocations, whether they happen on the stack memory or in the heap memory, the manipulation and the life cycle of a buffer, the unexpected complexity implied in the use of one or many static variables.
 Our respect of the Norm will improve the rigor of our programming.
 Our approach to coding will change when we discover that the initial state of a variable in a function can vary depending on the call of that very function.

+Allowed functions:
+- read
+- malloc
+- free

 ## Installation